corley/aws-ant-task/README.md

 ## Contributors

 This project is maintained by Corley S.r.l. and released under MIT license.
 Contributors on this project

  * @wdalmut
  * @stoiczek
  * Pepijn Schmitz
+ * @shalupov

 A special thanks goes to @stoiczek and Pepijn Schmitz who enhanced this library adding Maven support, major refactors and bug fixing.